Gayle Tzemach Lemmon: Winning robotics team reveals different aspect of Afghan life

 At the White House, President Donald Trump gathered a group of US service members in the Roosevelt Room to talk about the Afghanistan War.

-assembled.
+“I’m going to be talking to you about Afghanistan – what you think, your views.”
+Trump said to the service members assembled.
 “I want to find out why we’ve been there for 17 years, how it’s going and what we should do in terms of additional ideas.
 I’ve heard plenty of ideas from a lot of people, but I want to hear it from the people on the ground.”

 And less than a mile away a group of teens, most of whom have never lived in an Afghanistan without Americans serving at war in it, symbolized another view of life on the ground: the young generation that has grown up with an international presence in the country and that wants and works to be connected to the world well beyond its borders.

 Afghanistan may be known in America only for war and for terror.
 But as those watching the nation closely know, the teen robotics competitors winning the world’s attention illustrate a competing reality: that of a country whose young people are battling for their future against nearly every obstacle.
 A generation that is committed to pushing its countrymen toward better governance, a stronger economy, a free media and politics that work, even if the pull of past wars proves difficult to shake in a tough neighborhood filled with homegrown warlords and the formidable nations of Pakistan and Iran.

 The Afghanistan of 2017 is not the Afghanistan of 2001, a land that time had forgotten while the Taliban ruled.
 Where girls schools had shuttered, music was banned and computers remained largely unheard of.
 And the reality of today’s Afghanistan is both more complicated than headlines allow and more layered than the “unsalvageable basket case” narrative so prevalent in American media permits.

 Five years ago I wrote a piece on Afghan tech startups and met Roya Mahboob, a tech entrepreneur from Herat, near the Iranian border, who started her own software company.
 Some of the young women she hired had to stay home when their families found it inappropriate for them to go meet with clients.
-So she had them work from home, something technology in general -- and software design in specific -- allows.
+So she had them work from home, something technology in general – and software design in specific – allows.